 Best Overall: Mountain Hardwear Unisex Dome Perignon II

-Whether you're rock climbing or snowboarding, Mountain Hardware's Perignon II Hat is a workhorse hat is comfortable and keeps you dry and warm throughout winter's inclement weather.
-This hat gets the job done — ask 90-percent of Amazon reviewers who gave it a five-star rating.
-The Perignon II completely covers your ears and has an inner fleece-lined ear band for extra warmth.
-The hat also reaches the back of your neck, which is also particularly sensitive to the cold.
+Whether you're rock climbing or snowboarding, Mountain Hardware's Perignon II Hat is a workhorse hat that's comfortable and keeps you dry and warm throughout winter's inclement weather.
+This hat gets the job done — it completely covers your ears and has an inner fleece-lined ear band for extra warmth.
+The Perignon II also reaches the back of your neck, which is also particularly sensitive to the cold.
 The beanie, made from 100-percent polyester Toasty Tweed Fleece, has Mountain Hardwear's Windbloc technology so it's breathable and resistant against biting winds.
 It's also stretchy, so it can accommodate different head sizes.
 The beanie does weigh four ounces, so it's a hair heavier than many of the selections on this list that weigh one to two ounces.

 Best Wool: Minus33 Merino Wool Ridge Cuff Beanie